yardenitzhaky/PipelineYardenItzhaky/README.md

 ## Results

 The analysis successfully identifies patterns in fraudulent transactions and builds machine learning models capable of detecting fraud with reasonable accuracy while maintaining low false alarm rates.

-## License

-This is an academic project for educational purposes.